HelloTangle/forlinx-docs-HT/_sources/index.rst.txt

 Documentation Features
 -----------------------

-- Supports both Markdown and reStructuredText
-- Comprehensive BSP, driver, and software configuration details
+- Covers BSP setup, peripheral drivers, and system configuration in detail
-- Rich examples and development tool guides
+- Includes practical examples and development tool walkthroughs
-- Continuously updated with official technical support
+- Maintained by Forlinx engineers with regular updates and official support

 Contact Us
 -----------

 If you have any questions, please contact us at:

+- Contact Sales: sales@forlinx.com
-- Email: support@forlinx.com
+- Technical Support: support@forlinx.com
 - Website: https://www.forlinx.net

 ----